projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 Introduction
 ************

-Following general embedded system programming model, ACRN hypervisor is designed to be customized per hardware platform and per usage scenario, rather than one binary for all platforms/all usage scenarios.
+Following a general embedded system programming model, the ACRN hypervisor is designed to be customized at build-time per hardware platform and per usage scenario, rather than one binary for all scenarios.

-Hypervisor binary is generated based on the platform configuration.
-Different platforms with different configurations shall be set up explicitly via Kconfig.
-Instruction can be found in :ref:`getting-started-hypervisor-configuration`.
+The hypervisor binary is generated based on Kconfig configuration settings.
+Instruction about these settings can be found in :ref:`getting-started-hypervisor-configuration`.

 .. note::
-   A generic configuration named ``hypervisor/arch/x86/configs/generic.config`` is provided to help developers to try ACRN easily.
-This configuration will likely work for most platforms, supported with limited features.
+   A generic configuration named ``hypervisor/arch/x86/configs/generic.config`` is provided to help developers try out ACRN more easily.
+This configuration will likely work for most x86-based platforms, supported with limited features.
-   This configuration can be enabled by specifying ``BOARD=generic`` in make command line.
+   This configuration can be enabled by specifying ``BOARD=generic`` in the make command line.

-One binary for all platforms/all usage scenarios is not supported because dynamic parsing is restricted in ACRN hypervisor, for the following
+A primary reason one binary for all platforms and all usage scenarios is not supported is because dynamic configuration parsing is restricted in ACRN hypervisor, for the following considerations:
-considerations:

-* **Meet functional safety requirements** Absence of dynamic objects is required in functional safety standards.
-Implementation of the dynamic parsing would introduce the dynamic objects more or less.
-Restricting the dynamic parsing would help ACRN hypervisor meet functional safety requirements.
+* **Meeting functional safety requirements** Absence of dynamic objects is required in functional safety standards.
+Implementation of dynamic parsing would introduce dynamic objects.
+Avoiding use of dynamic parsing would help the ACRN hypervisor meet functional safety requirements.

 * **Reduce complexity** ACRN is a lightweight reference hypervisor, built for embedded IoT.
-Since the platforms for embedded system is changing frequently, support of one binary for all platforms/all usage scenarios will become more and more complex.
-Restricting the dynamic parsing would help reduce the complexity of the hypervisor.
+As new platforms for embedded systems are rapidly introduced, support for one binary would require more and more complexity in the hypervisor, something we need to avoid.

-* **Keep small footprint** Implementation of the dynamic parsing would introduce hundreds or thousands of code.
-Restricting the dynamic parsing would help keep Lines of Code (LOC) of the hypervisor in a desirable range (around 30K).
+* **Keep small footprint** Implementation of dynamic parsing would introduce hundreds or thousands of code.
+Avoiding dynamic parsing would help keep Lines of Code (LOC) of the hypervisor in a desirable range (around 30K).

-* **Improve boot up time** Dynamic parsing at run time would increase the boot up time.
-Restricting the dynamic parsing would help improve boot up time of the hypervisor.
+* **Improve boot up time** Dynamic parsing at runtime would increase the boot up time.
+Using build-time configuration and not dynamic parsing would help improve boot up time of the hypervisor.

-If you would like to build the ACRN hypervisor, device model, and tools from source, follow these steps.
+You can build the ACRN hypervisor, device model, and tools from source, by following these steps.

 Install build tools and dependencies
 ************************************